Flutter-AsadALi/Autonomous-Investment/README.md

-# Flutter Android Work Orders Details List App
+# Flutter Autonomous Investment App

-This Flutter Android application efficiently retrieves and displays work order details on mobile devices, providing a user-friendly interface for accessing work order information.
+This Flutter Android application is built for **Autonomous Investment** to manage and display product listings efficiently.
+It fetches product data using RESTful APIs, supports smooth navigation, and provides a clean user interface for mobile devices.

 ## Features

 - **Autonomous Investment:**
-  - List of Products
+    - Display a list of products
-  - Product Details View
-  - State
+    - Tap any product to view detailed information
+    - Data fetched once and paginated on the **client side**
+    - Splash screen and responsive UI across screen sizes
+    - Robust error handling and loading indicators

 ## Screenshots

 ![Screenshot Splash Screen](https://github.com/Flutter-AsadALi/Autonomous-Investment/blob/main/assets/images/splash.png)